damarte/DMEThumbnailer/README.md

 ```
 platform :ios, '6.0'
-pod "DMEThumnailer"
+pod "DMEThumbnailer"
 ```

-or copy the contents of /DMEThumnailer into your project.
+or copy the contents of /DMEThumbnailer into your project.

 ##How do I use DMEThumnailer

 Include the following four files in your project:

 ```
-DMEThumnailer.h
+DMEThumbnailer.h
-DMEThumnailer.m
+DMEThumbnailer.m
 ```

 DMEThumbnailer is a singleton class.
 For create two types of thumbnails "small" (120px x 80px) and "large" (240px x 160px) you can do the next: